Devon Gilfillian's 'Brown Sugar Queen' is 'a tribute to Black and Brown women'

 Peppered in the song are classy acoustic guitar solos, a sparkling, placed-just-right horn arrangement, and Gilfillian's smooth, soaring falsetto as the sultry rhythms anchor the song.
 The video for the song, visually has echoes of '70s soul and R&B , is washed in vibrant pastel colors, and features dancers Debria Tyler, Gabby Henson, Jessica Neshay' and Meggan Utech.

 Gilfillian's music is a melting pot of musical reference points.
 From Luther Vandross and Steely Dan to Tame Impala and The Weeknd, you can hear both the direct and indirect influences on this song.
 "I wanted to have an anthem for Black and Brown women," Gilfillian says.
-"I wanted to celebrate them in a classy, sexy way that wasn't a juvenile 'back that ass up' way.
+"I wanted to celebrate them in a classy, sexy way that wasn't a Juvenile 'Back That Azz Up' way.
 I wanted it to feel nostalgic and new at the same time, to combine sexy nostalgia with new grooves."
 It more than succeeds on both counts.

 Copyright 2022 XPN